 What Is a Self-Sharpening Knife Set?

 What distinguishes a self-sharpening knife set from a regular knife set?
-In my opinion, it has to do with the storage block that usually comes with these sets.
-Indeed, you should never trust a self-sharpening knife that comes by itself to actually be self-sharpening.
+It is the knife block that is different.
+You should never trust a self-sharpening knife that comes by itself to actually be self-sharpening.

 You see, real self-sharpening sets have storage blocks that include ceramic knife sharpening edges that are positioned inside the slots for each knife.
 This way, whenever you store your knives after using them, they automatically rub against the sharpeners within the block.
 They’re also sharpened when you retrieve the knives to use them again.
 In this way, your knives are sharpened ever so slightly every time you withdraw them from the block, meaning you have to spend less (or no) time sharpening them yourself.